GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 ## Strategies

-We lay down here some strategies that we adopt at Geek to which we pay great attention.
+We lay down here some strategies that we adopt at Geek and to which we pay great attention.
+Fundamentally, they guide us while we write tests.

 ### TDD